 Prenatal Vitamins for Trying to Conceive and Early Pregnancy

 Folate is a B vitamin found naturally in green vegetables, oranges, nuts, and beans.
-It is also added to cereals, bread, and other grains as folic acid, and can be found in nutritional supplements in the form of folic acid or methylated folate.
+It is also added to cereals, bread, and other grains as folic acid and can be found in nutritional supplements in the form of folic acid or methylated folate.

-Be sure to eat choline-rich foods such as egg yolks, fish, chicken, broccoli, and Brussels sprouts, and look for a prenatal vitamin with choline.
+Be sure to eat choline-rich foods such as egg yolks, fish, chicken, broccoli, and Brussels sprouts, and look for a high-quality prenatal vitamin with choline.

 Prenatal Vitamins for Mid to Late Pregnancy

 Eating a healthy diet and continuing to take a prenatal vitamin helps both mother and baby throughout pregnancy.
 Requirements for certain nutrients increase as your pregnancy progresses.
-Read on to learn about the importance of iron, omega-3 fatty acids, choline, and vitamin D during the latter stages of your pregnancy.
+Read on to learn about the importance of iron, omega-3 fatty acids, choline, and vitamin D during the later stages of your pregnancy.

-DHA (Docosahexaenoic acid) is an essential omega-3 fatty acid that is vital for your baby’s brain and eye development.
+DHA (Docosahexaenoic acid) is an essential omega-3 fatty acid vital for your baby’s brain and eye development.
 DHA is most important during the second and third trimesters and has been shown to promote full-term delivery.

 Maintaining a healthy vitamin D level is important throughout pregnancy.
 Continue to take a prenatal with 2,000 to 4,000 IU (50 to 100 mcg).
 These doses have been shown to be safe during pregnancy and promote healthy pregnancy outcomes.

 Growing a healthy baby is a huge job for your body, so it’s crucial for you to practice healthy eating and lifestyle habits for the journey ahead.
-Incorporating an appropriate prenatal is one component in ensuring you have the nutrient stores to support your baby’s healthy growth and development.For more information, follow us on Facebook, Instagram, and Twitter @Theralogix!
-Don’t miss an article!
-Sign up for our newsletter and we’ll let you know when our next article comes out.
+Incorporating an appropriate prenatal is one component in ensuring you have the nutrient stores to support your baby’s healthy growth and development.